Rebuilding a paramotor

 Introduction

 When should major maintenance like a rebuild be done?
 The schedules given in paramotor manuals are general in nature.
 They do not take into account every possible operating condition a pilot might experience.
-When in doubt about when to rebuild follow the manufacturer's instructions.
+When in doubt about when to rebuild follow the manufacturer's instructions and then information from this website.
+It is very important to follow the maintenance intervals given by all manufacturers.
+This site has them for the Top 80, Polini Thor models, Vittorazi Moster 185, Minari, Air Conception, and Simonini.
+If mechanics are something you may be unfamiliar with, this photo from HappyWrench.com can help.

 A pilot should not attempt a complete rebuild/overhaul unless he is willing to invest in the specialized tools needed to separate crankcase halves, reinstall a crankshaft, or remove flywheels and drive pulleys.
-Every engine requires unique tools to do some of these tasks.
-Using makeshift tools will most likely ruin the part unless the pilot can weld and cut steel.
-If there was a way to avoid these particular and expensive tools, I would post that on these pages.
-For the other special tools needed, I have provided workarounds and notes on how to make your own.
+A specific engine may require unique tools to do some of these tasks.
+If there was a way to avoid these particular and often expensive tools, it is be posted on these pages.
+For some special tools needed, workarounds and notes on how to make your own are given on this page.

-TIP: When disassembling an engine, it helps to put the small parts of each group e.g. ignition, carburetor, exhaust, etc. in a small container.
+Tip: When disassembling an engine, it helps to put the small parts of each group e.g. ignition, carburetor, exhaust, etc. in a small container.
 It is easy to get things mixed up if they are in a big pile.
-Taking photos as you go along for reference during reassembly is a good idea unless you have a photographic memory.
+Taking photos as you disassemble the engine for later reference during reassembly is a good idea unless you have a photographic memory.

-With these finicky engines, cleanliness is next to godliness.
+With anything mechanical, cleanliness is next to godliness.

 Tools